dustykat/engr-1330-webbook/ctds-psuedocourse/docs/1-Lessons/Lesson00/lesson0.md

 #### Pattern Recognition
 Refers to finding similarities, or shared characteristics of problems.
 Allows a complex problem to become easier to solve.
 Allows use of same solution method for each occurrence of the pattern.

 Pattern recognition allows use of **automation** to process things - its a fundamental drilled shaft of CT.
-It also provides a way to use analogs from old problems to address new situations; it also will require **assembly (system integration)** to produce a desired solution.
+It also provides a way to use analogs from old problems to address new situations; it too will require **assembly (system integration)** to produce a desired solution.

 #### Abstraction